To amend the Export Administration Act of 1979 to require reviews of the commodity control list.

 Length: 7 pages

-This bill was introduced on August 4, 1995, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 4, 1995, in a previous session of Congress, but it did not receive a vote.

 Aug 4, 1995